myADLM/ADLM-2025-Data-Challenge/README.md

 ## Sponsorship Inquiries

-Interested in sponsoring a future data science challenges?
+Interested in sponsoring future data science challenges?
 We’d love to hear from you!
 Reach out at corprelations@myadlm.org